 Wouldn't it be great to have a clear roadmap to marketing success?
-As Forbes explains, marketing services and products are a necessarily fast-paced endeavor, which means you must have a sound strategy in place.
+As Forbes explains, marketing communications, services and products are a necessarily fast-paced endeavor, which means you must have a sound strategy in place.

 Thanks to Canadian entrepreneur and marketing consultant Jules Marcoux, CEOs and marketing directors can have exactly that.
 In what many consider to be one of the best marketing books around, Marcoux maps out exactly how to take brands to the next level and drive better results.